mgkumar138/mgkumar138.github.io/README.md

 If we can rectify these world models, can we solve neurological disorders?
 <br>
 <br>
-To explore these questions, I develop artificially intelligent systems, based on theory and experiments, to clarify learning computations for intelligence, and how it might fail.
+To explore these questions, I develop artificially intelligent systems, grounded to theory and experiments, to understand learning computations for intelligence, and how it might fail.
-My hope is to develop technologies to improve learning outcomes and alleviate learning disabilities associated with neurological disorders.
+I hope to develop technologies to improve learning outcomes and alleviate learning disabilities associated with disorders.
 </p>

 ### Research background